-The School and University provide support for administration; however all academic staff are expected to:
+The School and University provide support for administration; however, all academic staff are expected to:

-- Undertake appropriate administrative duties to assure quality departmental activities as required by the Head of School, e.g. sector head, teaching director, chair of examiners, admissions director, enterprise and engagement director. - Contribute to the development of the School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities. - Contribute to the education provision more broadly across the School in relevant associated areas of expertise. - Support the recruitment and selection activities associated with the School's education provision, including attendance at open day and recruitment events and interviewing.
+- Undertake appropriate administrative duties to assure quality teaching and research activities as required by the Head of School, e.g. year abroad organiser, sector head, teaching director, research director, chair of examiners, admissions director, enterprise and engagement director. - Take responsibility for some of the degree programmes within the medical School. - Contribute to the development of the Medical School and University through relevant committee work. - Take responsibility for the management and administration of personal contributions to the University's academic activities. - Attend Open Days and Visit Days and interview prospective students on a regular basis.